Show by Label

 Building a new 100MHz Differential Probe

-In 2017, my buddy in crime Bud and I (well, mostly Bud) build a DIY X10 100MHz probe that has been popular because so many other makers build it, or even changed it to their liking, We know of a 1x and a 100x design modification.
+In 2017, my buddy in crime Bud and I (well, mostly Bud) build a DIY X10 100MHz differential probe that has been popular because so many other makers have build it, or even changed it to their liking.
+We know of a 1x and a 100x design modification.
 Our earlier design was described here:

 Unfortunately, that 2017 design has some hard to get and rather expensive parts, especially the Opamps, the voltage regulator and also some hard to get capacitors.

-There are some more improvements and refinements and if you're interested, you can follow along his design and test efforts here:
+There are some more improvements and refinements and if you're interested, you can follow along his very detailed design and test efforts here:

-If you're looking to build a probe, all I can say at the moment is to stay tuned for a little while longer.
-It will most likely be finished in September of 2025, so if you can hold-off, I recommend you do so.
+If you're looking to build a diff probe, all I can say at the moment is to stay tuned for a little while longer.
+I will most likely be finished in October/November of 2025, so if you can hold-off a little longer, I recommend you do so.

 What I'm going to build

-So I just completed two purchase orders that is mixed between LCSC and DigiKey to get all the parts for the 100MHz version, the different parts for the 10MHz version, and then the USB-C based power supply.
+So I completed two purchase orders that is mixed between LCSC and DigiKey to get all the parts for the 100MHz version, most of the different parts for the 10MHz version, and then the USB-C based power supply items.

 Building the 100MHz probe

 The schematic is largely based on the previous design, but with a number of refinements and changes.
-The input attenuator is changed so we have equal resistors, and that allows us to have equal capacitors as well, and parallel to every resistor.
+The input attenuator is changed so we have equal resistors, and that allows us to have equal capacitors that are now parallel to every resistor.

-As with the old probe, during the verification and calibration, you may have to add capacitors to the not placed (NP) C11 and C12 so the trimmers C15 and C16 can properly adjust the AC compensation.
-There are three values listed in the BOM that need to be ordered so you have the possible values at hand.
+As with the old probe, during the verification and calibration, you will have to add capacitors to the not placed (NP) C11 and C12 so the trimmers C15 and C16 can properly adjust the AC compensation.
+There are extra values listed in the BOM that need to be ordered so you have the possible values at hand.

 The next change is the first gain stage.
 The positive output now has an optional offset adjustment that can be installed when you need it.
 When you don't need it, don't install it because it degrades the output a little bit.
-Both outputs from the gain stage go to a summing amplifier, also a new device.
+Both outputs from the gain stage go to a summing amplifier.
+Unfortunately, Bud was unable to find suitable alternatives for the two Opamps, which may be a little difficult to get.

-The rail splitter Opamp is also replaced by a device that is easier to get, and there are some refinements necessary because we no longer use difficult to get Tantalum capacitors.
-The ones we use now need a tiny resistance to make everything stable.
+The rail splitter Opamp is replaced by a device that is easier to get, and there are several alternative devices that can be used.
+Some refinements were necessary because we no longer use the difficult to get small Tantalum capacitors.
+The ones we use now need a tiny resistance (act as a snubber circuit) to make everything stable.

-Next additional circuit deals with a power on LED.
-Depending on the way you power the probe, or what power supply you use, you can populate these two parts.
+Next additional and optional circuit deals with a power on LED.
+Depending on the way you power the probe, or what power supply you use, you can populate these two parts to get a visual power indication.

 Last major change is the power input circuit.
-Note that there is no "real" connector, but only two pins.
-The idea behind it is that you can add a selection of tiny power modules to the bottom of the probe, based on your particular taste or need.
+Note that there is no "real" connector on the PCB, but only two pins.
+The idea behind it is that you can add a selection of tiny power modules (called daughter boards) to the bottom of the probe, based on your particular taste or need.
 More about that later in the power section.

-Lastly, as you can see from the picture at the beginning of the post, there is a 3D printable enclosure.
+Lastly, as you can see from the picture at the beginning of the post, there is now a 3D printable enclosure available.

 Here is the schematic for the 100MHz probe: